forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/lwccodepreview.md

 The Code Preview server uses the following Salesforce CLI commands.

 View the commands from VS Code's command palette by pressing `command` + `shift` + `p`.
-By typing in "code previewvs," all three commands are visible.
+By typing in "code preview," all three commands are visible.

 ![VS Code commands for Code Preview](./images/vscode_codepreview_commands.png)